 Above: Corte Madera’s Hillside Area

 Wildfires present the most immediate threat to the health and safety of Corte Madera’s residents, employees, and visitors in the hillside neighborhoods.
+Corte Madera’s Christmas Tree hillside neighborhood lies in an Wildland Urban Interface (WUI).
 A significant portion of the hillside neighborhoods are wooded and lie directly within the WUI (based on areas with a high structure density and their proximity to fuels).
-Evacuation routes are relatively limited and steep, posing significant challenges for resident evacuation of emergency responder mobility and access.
+Evacuation routes are steep, narrow and limited, posing significant challenges for residents during an evacuation and emergency responder access.
 This is especially true as fires become bigger, hotter, and more severe due to the impacts of climate change.

-Find more information about the climate vulnerabilities and proposed adaptations for the Hillside area below.
+For more information about the climate vulnerabilities and proposed adaptations for the Hillside area, please view the Hillside chapter of the Adaptation Assessment linked below, and the related FAQs also listed below.

 Frequently Asked Questions